MicrosoftDocs/sdk-api/sdk-api-src/content/fwpstypes/index.md

 ## -description

-This header is used by netvista.
+This header is used by Network Drivers, Windows Vista and Later.
 For more information, see:

 - [Network Drivers, Windows Vista and Later](../_netvista/index.md)